Captain Jack's

 A commercial salmon fisherman picks wild salmon from her gill-net.

 American consumers are increasingly concerned about the source of the food products they buy.
-Whether it's organic carrots, free-range chicken, or range-fed bison, we all take into account the source of the food we eat for reasons concerning our environment and the health benefits of the food itself.
+Whether it's organic carrots, free-range chicken, or range-fed beef, we all take into account the source of the food we eat for reasons concerning our environment and the health benefits of the food itself.
 However, many consumers looking for healthy meal options wouldn't think twice about heading to the supermarket and picking out a piece of farm raised salmon for dinner.
 What is wrong with "farmed" or Atlantic Salmon you might ask?
 The answers may surprise you...

 Omega 3's perform a critical role in healthy brain function boosting memory and cognitive performance.
-They reduce inflammation which has positive effects on the heart and circulatory system, and has been found to reduce pain.
-High intake of Omega 3's has been shown to have positive effects on early childhood development, as well as ease symptoms of depression and rheumatoid arthritis.
+They reduce inflammation which has positive effects on the heart and circulatory system, and they've been found to reduce pain.
+High intake of Omega 3's has been shown to have positive effects on early childhood development, as well as easing symptoms of depression and rheumatoid arthritis.
 As you can see, consuming Omega 3 fatty acids through natural sources such as wild salmon has many proven benefits.

 Fishermen on a purse-seine vessel pull a net full of wild Alaskan salmon.